 Justification of Red List Category

 The global population is estimated at c.10,000-10,200 individuals in total (Li et al 2014), roughly equivalent to c.6,600-6,800 mature individuals.
 Recent counts suggest that numbers may be larger than this (Jia et al. 2019) and if these counts genuinely reflect a larger total rather than redistribution then this figure may need to be further revised upwards.

 It breeds in alpine bog meadows and riverine marshes, favouring lacustrine marshes from 2,600-4,900 m.
 It prefers to nest at large water bodies, at a water depth of around 30 cm: this probably minimises exposure to nest predators.
 It winters in river valleys and along reservoir shorelines in the vicinity of barley and spring wheat fields.
-Whilst it prefers breeding in lakes, shallow marshes and meadows are the most important habitat for feeding; its diet consists of roots, tubers, insects, snails, shrimps, fish, frogs, small birds and rodents (Wu et al. 2009, Liu et al. 2010a, 2014).
+Whilst it prefers breeding in lakes, shallow marshes and meadows are the most important habitat for feeding; its diet consists of roots, tubers, insects, snails, shrimps, fish, frogs, small birds and rodents (Wu et al. 2009; Liu et al. 2010a, 2014).

 Conservation Actions Underway

 CITES Appendix I and II.
 CMS Appendix I and II.
 It is legally protected in China, India and Bhutan; with WWF-India and the Royal Society for the Protection of Nature have been taking a leading role in coordinating conservation work for Black-necked Cranes in India and Bhutan, respectively (M. A. Bishop and F. Li in litt.
 2016).
 A Black-necked Crane Conservation Network was formed in China in 2006, and long-term cooperation exists between partners (such as Kunming Institute of Zoology of the Chinese Academy of Sciences, the Tibet Plateau Institute of Biology, the National Bird Banding Center of China and the International Crane Foundation) to help conserve this species (M. A. Bishop and F. Li in litt.
 2016).
 Major breeding and wintering areas are protected in China, covering a total of 89,073 km2 (M. A. Bishop and F. Li in litt.
 2016).
 There have been conservation and development programmes in local communities at the important sites of Cao Hai and Dashanbao.
 The Indian breeding population occurs in the Changthang Cold Desert Wildlife Sanctuary.
 Shooting of cranes and other wildlife in the region has been substantially reduced due to control of firearms, better enforcement of wildlife protection laws and greater awareness (J. Harris in litt.
 2007).
-There is an annual census of the wintering population in Bhutan, where there is also November festival held to raise public awareness of the importance of crane conservation (Anon.
+There is an annual census of the wintering population in Bhutan, where there is also November festivals held to raise public awareness of the importance of crane conservation (Anon.
 2010a, b), and annual winter counts at Dashanbao, Cao Hai and Napahai.
 Education programmes also exist at two key sites in China; Cao Hai and Ruoergai (M. A. Bishop and F. Li in litt.
 2016).
 Winter ecology and migration studies have been conducted extensively in recent years.
 Winter cropping is banned in Bumdeling, Bhutan, to maintain a food supply for the cranes (Lhendup and Webb 2009).

 139 cm.
 Large, whitish-grey crane.
 Black head and upper neck apart from whitish postocular patch and red crown patch.
 Black primaries and secondaries.
 Similar spp.
 Common Crane G. grus is smaller, has white stripe from behind eye extending down nape and black primaries, not secondaries.
 Red-crowned Crane G. japonensis has white primaries and more extensive white area behind eye.
 Voice Call is high-pitched and penetrating.